RickStrahl/BlogPosts/2024-06/C-Version-Formatting/CVersionFormatting.md

 Ooops!

 ## Consistent Version Function
-This isn't a critical requirement, but I have so many applications where I display version information to users that I finally decided to create a function that does this generically for me instead of spending a 20 minutes of screwing each time I run into this.
+This isn't a critical requirement, but I have so many applications where I display version information to users that I finally decided to create a function that does this generically for me instead of spending a 20 minutes of screwing with this each time I run into this.
 It took me quite a bit longer than 20 minutes as i had a false start with pure string parsing before settling on the array token approach used below.

 Here's what I ended up with (after some refactoring via *Richard Deeming's* comment):